ossan-dev/tech-journey-be/README.md

 ```

 To confirm its installation, run `benchstat`.
-To give it a run, follow this instructions:
+To give it a run, follow these instructions:

 1. `cd models`
 2. `go test -run='^$' -bench=. -count=2 > base.txt`.
 This collects the baseline values for our code